- If you have a child to be baptized…

 Journey Toward Baptism (Catechumenate) – Introduces Christianity to adults and older children contemplating the sacrament of baptism.
 It is a journey of questioning, education and contemplation.

-St. Jerome Writer’s Group meets Tuesdays at 10 AM in the Womble Library, to encourage all forms of writing.
-Contact Margaret Savage.
+The Savage Writers meet Tuesdays at 10 AM in the Womble Library, to encourage all forms of writing.

 Parishioners at St. Michael and All Angels carry out a wide variety of ministries, serving the church, their fellow parishioners, the community and the world.
 These fall under the general categories of Lay Participation, Pastoral Care, Outreach and Education.